a03993/leetcode-roadmap/notes/080_remove_duplicates_from_sorted_array_II.md

 ## Notes

-- Same as [141 Linked List Cycle](/notes/141_linked_list_cycle.md): use slow (`k`) and fast (`i`) pointers to traverse and update the array **in-place**.
+- `k < 2` ensures the first two numbers are always kept and works **even if the array has 0 or 1 element**.
-- Because the array is sorted, comparing the current number with the element at `k-2` is enough to decide whether to place it, ensuring at most two duplicates.
+- Because the array is sorted, comparing the current number with the element at `k - 2` is **enough to decide whether to place it**, ensuring at most two duplicates.
-- `k < 2` ensures the first two numbers are always kept and works even if the array has 0 or 1 element.
-It also prevents out-of-bounds access when comparing with `nums[k-2]`.